close Business Finance Invest Bullets Most Viewed

 National Stock Exchange (NSE)

 The NSE was established way back in 1992 as the first electronic Exchange in India, leading to the removal of the paper-based system.
-It pioneered the setting up of a modern, fully automated screen-based trading system providing access to the investors across the country.
-This brought about a paradigm shift in the trading business scenario, which was earlier handled by only a handful of experienced traders on the floor now extended to traders who are qualified, experienced, and meet minimum financial requirements across the country's breadth and length giving a person sitting in a remote area, also the facility to trade with ease.
+It pioneered the setting up of a modern, fully automated screen-based trading system providing access to investors across the country.
+This brought about a paradigm shift in the trading business scenario, which was earlier handled by only a handful of experienced traders on the floor, now extended to traders who are qualified, experienced, and meet minimum financial requirements across the country's breadth and length giving a person sitting in a remote area, also the facility to trade with ease.

 NSE Vs BSE: Key Differentiators

-Now that we have a basic understanding of these two stock exchanges, let us highlight the differences between NSE and BSE.
+Now that we have a basic understanding of these two stock exchanges let us highlight the differences between NSE and BSE.

 Incorporation